Disorder-induced proximate quantum spin ice phase in Pr2Sn2O7: Supplementary neutron spectroscopy analysis

-In Fig.~\ref{fig:SIFig8}(a--h), we present constant-energy $\boldsymbol{Q}$-maps similar to those shown in Fig.~\ref{fig:Fig4}(d--j), but obtained using an incident energy of $E_i = 0.99$~meV.
-This configuration offers excellent energy resolution, albeit with limited $Q$-coverage and reduced neutron flux.
-At $T = 0.05$~K, we observe signatures of the incipient ``(100)'' order, appearing as diffuse scattering centered near $(001)$ and $(110)$ positions [Fig.~\ref{fig:SIFig8}(b)].
-However, due to limited statistics and $Q$-range in this configuration, the momentum dependence of the quasi-elastic scattering at $T = 0.5$~K and the gapped inelastic features at $T = 0.05$~K cannot be resolved clearly.
+In Fig.~\ref{fig:SIFig8}a--h, we present constant-energy $\boldsymbol{Q}$ maps analogous to those shown in Fig.~4d--j, but measured with an incident energy of $E_i = 0.99$~meV.
+This configuration provides superior energy resolution, albeit at the expense of reduced neutron flux and more limited $\boldsymbol{Q}$ coverage.
+At $T = 0.05$~K, signatures of incipient (100) correlations are observed as diffuse scattering centered near the $(001)$ and $(110)$ positions (Fig.~\ref{fig:SIFig8}b).
+However, owing to limited statistics and restricted $\boldsymbol{Q}$ range, the momentum dependence of the low-energy (quasielastic and inelastic) response at $T = 0.5$~K, as well as the gapped inelastic features at $T = 0.05$~K, cannot be clearly resolved in this configuration.